 Cleaner Seas is an online publication that covers the whole range of marine environmental issues and legislation, and is produced with the active assistance and support of the major maritime organisations.

-gCaptain.com is the world’s top-visited maritime and offshore industry news website and job board, reaching well over a half million people every month. gCaptain’s daily eNewsletter reaches over 65,000 people and is rapidly growing with about 50 new subscribers per day, on average.
+gCaptain.com is a leading maritime and offshore industry news website and job board, reaching well over a half million people every month. gCaptain’s daily eNewsletter reaches over 88,000 opt-in subscribers and continues to grow rapidly.

 Hellenic Shipping News Worldwide is committed to always providing up-to-date and trusted news for the maritime industry in thousands of readers in over 165 countries, for over the last decade.